-A: This Proxy Statement and enclosed forms of proxy (first mailed to shareholders who requested to receive printed Proxy Materials on or about April 24, 2012) are furnished in connection with the solicitation of proxies by our Board of Trustees for use at the Annual Meeting of Shareholders, or at any adjournment thereof.
-A Notice Regarding the Availability of Proxy Materials was first mailed to all of our other shareholders beginning on or about April 24, 2012.
-The Annual Meeting will be held on Thursday, June 7, 2012 at 10:00 a.m., at our offices located at Universal Corporate Center, 367 South Gulph Road, King of Prussia, Pennsylvania.
+A: This Proxy Statement and enclosed forms of proxy (first mailed to shareholders who requested to receive printed Proxy Materials on or about April 24, 2013) are furnished in connection with the solicitation of proxies by our Board of Trustees for use at the Annual Meeting of Shareholders (the "Annual Meeting"), or at any adjournment thereof.
+A Notice Regarding the Availability of Proxy Materials was first mailed to all of our other shareholders beginning on or about April 24, 2013.
+The Annual Meeting will be held on Wednesday, June 5, 2013 at 10:00 a.m., at our offices located at Universal Corporate Center, 367 South Gulph Road, King of Prussia, Pennsylvania.
 As a shareholder, you are invited to attend the Annual Meeting and are requested to vote on the items of business described in this Proxy Statement.